fenago/natural-language-processing-workshop/lab_guides/Lab_3.md

     news_data_df.head()
     ```

 The preceding code generates the following output:
 ![](./images/B16062_03_04.jpg)

-    in a DataFrame

 9. To count the number of occurrences of each category appearing in
     this dataset, write the following code: